blackgrease/Bug-Hunting/Getting_Started.md

 - This will help you fight the urge to give up, keep your confidence up.
 The BIGGEST fight you have in bug hunting is with yourself

-**4. Not everything is a textbook vulnerability**
+**4. It Rarely is a textbook vulnerability**
-- While thankful of the several projects out there that explain vulnerabilities, when it comes to replicating that process, it will often fail.
+- While thankful of the several projects out there that explain vulnerabilities, when it comes to replicating that process/bug, it will often fail.
 - Why?
 Bugs are not generic.
 There is usually some subtle variation from app to app which if you have not FAILED enough, you won't know to recognize.